-Some 1,226 net housing completions were achieved in 2019/20 - the highest number of completions in any year over the past 30 years.
+Some 1,226 net housing completions were achieved in 2019-20 - the highest number of completions in any year over the past 30 years.
 73% of the Heart of Harrow's new 2,800 homes completed within five years of the 15-year target.
 Contractors were appointed to deliver Phase 1 of the Grange Farm regeneration, comprising 68 homes for social rent and 21 for shared ownership.

-Harrow is the lead commissioner for first Regional Adoption Agency in London and has been commended by the Minister for achieving this important new configuration to maximise permanent positive outcomes for children and young people.
+Harrow is the lead commissioner for first Regional Adoption Agency in London and has been commended by the Minister of State for Children and Families at the Department for Education for achieving this important new configuration to maximise permanent positive outcomes for children and young people.